kstenschke/doShell/README.md

 for scripting non-headless browser automation, helpful e.g. for End-to-End testing, infoSec reconnaisance and for creating productivity macros.
-ShellDo's abilities cover a similar range like selenium, puppeteer, userscripts or browser extensions, but with a less traceable footprint.
+ShellDo's abilities intersect with tools like selenium, puppeteer, userscripts or browser extensions, but with a less traceable footprint.